MicrocontrollersDev/Mixins/docs/ordinal.md

 ```

 Ordinals are 0-indexed, meaning the first instance of a method will have an ordinal of 0, the second will have an ordinal of 1, and so on.

+If you wish to target all instances of the method call, simply leave out the ordinal and mixin will target all of them.
+If you wish to target multiple but not all, you must either repeat the injection with each ordinal or use slices.
+TODO: create and link slices page